cmeiklejohn/cmeiklejohn.github.io/_posts/2014-10-01-quickchecking-derflow.markdown

 Building the model is straightforward: how can you model a variable store that is backed by `ets`?
 We can use a `dict`!

-So, what are the invarients of our langauge?
+So, what are the invariants of our langauge?
 Let's enumerate them.

 If you recall, our language provides operations over both single-assignment variables and lattices.
 When operating with a